What Is Deindividuation In Social Psychology?

 Rowdy crowds

 After a major and intense sporting event, crowds often get out of control.
 People may begin vandalizing cars and businesses near the stadium.
 They may attack people associated with the opposing team or even random strangers walking by.
 Who does these things?
 Are they simply born criminals?
 No, the truth is that the people who get involved in these rowdy mobs may be ordinary, easy-going people in other situations.
 They get wrapped up in the excitement of the moment.
-Someone gets a bit out of control, and others follow their lead.
+Some get a bit out of control, and others follow their lead.

 Gangs